willfurnass/conda-rses-pres/content.md

 2019-02-27

 ---
+### Overview

+ 1. Problem of dependency management for research computing workflows
+ 2. Basics of conda
+ 3. Workflow recommendations

+---
 ### Problem

   - Software infrequently exists in a vacuum
+  - Your research workflow has tree of software dependencies e.g.
+      - Python/R packages and/or
+      - Scientific C/C++ libraries and/or
+      - 'Operating system packages' (*often ignored!*)
+  - Dependencies have dependencies have dependencies have...
+  - Behaviour is version-specific

 ---
-### Assumptions

-Assumption: you want to work on / use software that has both:

-  - Python bits
-  - Non-Python bits

-e.g.
+### Requirements for (many) research computing workflows

+**Portability** and **reproducibility**

+More specifically:

+  - For us and other users not to be tied to a given OS/environment
+  - To work as an unprivileged user
+  - Want to be able to use pkg versions *we want*, regardless of OS pkgs
+  - Separation / independence from OS pkgs to ensure/test portability
+  - Can use different versions of pkg X in different projects

 ---

-  - use a Py pkg that depends on `libxml`;
+### Options

+  - OS package manager:
+    - Cannot have multiple versions of same pkg
-  - use a Py pkg that depends on linear algebra C lib;
+    - Cannot use on HPC unless sysadmin
-  - Mu, the BBC micro:bit IDE: depends on some Qt libraries for the GUI and serial comms.
+    - Small selection of old pkgs?

 ---
-### Requirements

-When working on a Py + non-Py project we want:
+- Python's `virtualenv` tool:
+    - can create isolated set of Python packages as non-sysadmin
+    - but not non-Python packages
+        - inc Python itself!

-  - To be able to use Py and non-Py pkgs and pkg versions you want, regardless of OS pkgs;
+    - need to manually keep virtualenv pkgs and OS packages in sync
-  - Separation / independence from system packages to ensure/test portability;
-  - To work as an unprivileged user.
-  - For us and other users not to be tied to a given OS/environment.
+        - yuk!

 ---
-### Install everything as root using OS package manager?

-  - Can only have one version of each pkg for all projects (no sandboxing)
-  - Limited to older versions of pkgs
-  - Limited selection of pkgs
-  - May not be easy/possible to switch to Py3 (e.g. on Centos 7)
+&nbsp;
+  - Conda package manager
+  - Other approaches (inc. Singularity, Docker, spack, EasyBuild, nix)

 ---
-### Install Py stuff as root using pip?

-  - Pros:
-      - newer Py pkgs
-  - Cons:
-      - Now using two pkg managers
-           - Conflicts!
-           - May break your OS as many \*nix OS utilities written in Py
-           - How to keep Py and non-Py deps in sync?
-      - No sandboxing
-      - Can only have one version of each package for all projects
-      - Slow to install if no wheel available and may need a compiler (urgh)

----
-### Install Py pkgs in virtualenv?

-  - Pro: Newer Py pkgs
-  - Pro: Safer as no longer root
-  - Pro: Sandboxing of python pkgs - can have different vers per venv
-  - Con: Still using two pkg managers (OS for non-Py stuff)
-      - Pro: No conflicts and won't break your OS *but*
-      - Con: How to keep Py and non-Py deps in sync?
-  - Con: Slow to install if no wheel available and may need a compiler (urgh)

----
-### Docker / Singularity?

-  - Pro: Py and non-py pkgs contained
-  - Con: Still using multiple packages internally if want latest Py pkgs
-  - Con: How to track / maintain what is compatible?

----
-### Another approach: Conda
+### Conda

-Yet another package manager (groan) *but*:
+Yet another pkg manager (groan) *but*:

-  - A conda pkg can be pure Py (e.g. PyPI pkg with little extra md)
+  - A conda pkg does not need to be Python package
-  - *or* can be non-Py!
-  - Provides *environments* (like virtualenvs)
+  - Provides package *environments*
-      - Keep system and dev pkgs separate (even compiled libraries)
+      - Keep OS and workflow pkgs separate (even compiled libraries)
-      - Can do *everything* as unprivileged user
+      - Can do *everything* as non-sysadmin
       - Different pkgs and pkg versions per env

 ---
   - Binary-only packages
       - Built for Windows (32b, 64b), macOS, Linux (32b, 64b) and
-      - for maj+min Py vers (+ maybe key dependency vers)
+      - (optionally) for Py vers (+ maybe key dependency vers)
           - e.g. Binary pkg for Linux 64bit + Py 3.6 + `numpy` 1.12
-  - No reason not to use in Docker!

 ---
 ### Installing (Mini)conda